PrakharDhingra/password-strength-checker/README.md

-# 🔐 Password Strength Checker
+# 🔐 Password Strength Checker and Generator

 ## 📌 About
 An AI-powered password strength checker and generator built with Python.